sethm/symon/README.md

 in Java.
 Its core goals are accuracy, ease of development, clear documentation, and extensive test suites for validating correctness.

-Symon simulates a complete system with a 1 MHz NMOS 6502, 32KB of RAM, 16KB of ROM, a MOS 6551 or Motorola 6850 ACIA, a MOS 6522 VIA, and an experimental 6545 CRTC.
+Symon simulates a complete system with a 1 MHz NMOS 6502 or CMOS 65C02, 32KB of RAM, 16KB of ROM, a MOS 6551 or Motorola 6850 ACIA, a MOS 6522 VIA, and an experimental 6545 CRTC.

 Symon has extensive unit tests to verify correctness, and fully passes Klaus Dormann's 6502 Functional Test Suite as of version 0.8.2